 After state registration, the enterprise is recognized as a legal entity and can participate in economic turnover.
 It has the following signs:

-the enterprise must have separate property in its ownership, economic management or operational management;
+· the enterprise must have separate property in its ownership, economic management or operational management;

-the enterprise is liable with its property for the obligations that arise in its relations with creditors, including to the budget;
+· the enterprise is liable with its property for the obligations that arise in its relations with creditors, including to the budget;

-On the basis of technological commonality, an enterprise with continuous and discrete production processes is distinguished;
+· on the basis of technological commonality, an enterprise with continuous and discrete production processes is distinguished;

-On the basis of size, enterprises are divided into large, medium and small;
+· Based on size, enterprises are divided into large, medium and small;

 2. Organizational forms of enterprises

-Economic partnerships and companies (communities):
+Business partnerships and societies (communities):

-general partnership;
+· general partnership;

-limited partnership (limited partnership);
+· limited partnership (limited partnership);

-society with limited liability,
+· society with limited liability,

-· joint-stock company (open and closed).
+· joint stock company (open and closed).

 3. Communities of indigenous peoples of the Russian Federation

-community of indigenous russia non-profit
+indigenous community russia non-profit

 · memorandum of association;

-It seems that the wording of the Law on Non-Commercial Organizations is more clear, since it directly links the moment of the creation of a community with its state registration.
-The Ministry of Justice of the Russian Federation is the body responsible for state registration of communities of indigenous peoples.
+It seems that the wording of the Law on Non-Profit Organizations is more clear, since it directly links the moment of creation of a community with its state registration.
+The body carrying out state registration of communities of indigenous peoples is the Ministry of Justice of the Russian Federation.

-As for the community of small peoples, its members have the right to receive part of its property or compensation for the value of such a part when leaving the community of small peoples or when it is liquidated (clause 3, article 22 of the Federal Law of July 20, 2000 N 104-FZ ).
+As for the community of small peoples, its members have the right to receive part of its property or compensation for the cost of such part upon leaving the community of small peoples or upon its liquidation (clause 3 of article 22 of the Federal Law of July 20, 2000 N 104-FZ ).
 Thus, the procedure is similar to the procedure for terminating business companies and partnerships, when their participants have the right to receive part of the property.
-The presence of such a rule is obviously due to the fact that the property of a community of small peoples may be property transferred by members of the community as a contribution (contribution) in the organization of the community (clause 1, article 17 of the Federal Law of July 20, 2000 N 104-ФЗ ).
-At the same time, the procedure for determining a part of the property of a community of small peoples or compensation for the cost of this part is established by the legislation of the Russian Federation on communities of small peoples.
+The existence of such a rule is obviously due to the fact that a community of small peoples may own property transferred by members of the community as a contribution (contribution) when organizing the community (Clause 1, Article 17 of the Federal Law of July 20, 2000 N 104-FZ ).
+In this case, the procedure for determining part of the property of a community of small-numbered peoples or compensation for the value of this part is established by the legislation of the Russian Federation on communities of small-numbered peoples.

 List of used literature

-1. Federal Law "On non-profit organizations".
+1. Federal Law "On Non-Profit Organizations".
 Article 6.1.
-Communities of Indigenous Peoples of the Russian Federation dated 01.12.2007 N 300-FZ
+Communities of indigenous peoples of the Russian Federation dated December 1, 2007 N 300-FZ

-5. Kryazhkov V. Status autonomous regions: evolution and problems // Russian Federation.
+5. Kryazhkov V. Status autonomous okrugs: evolution and problems // Russian Federation.
 2006.
 N 2.
-S. 49.
+P. 49.

-Hosted on Allbest.ru
+Posted on Allbest.ru

-Similar Documents
+Similar documents

 test, added 11/18/2010

-term paper, added 03/19/2016
+course work, added 03/19/2016

-term paper, added 12/16/2010
+course work, added 12/16/2010

-term paper, added 05/19/2005
+course work, added 05/19/2005

 abstract, added 12/30/2010